 Over the past year we have been inundated with requests regarding flight data related to the COVID-19 pandemic.
 While we have done our best to help researchers around the world using our trusted Impala shell, we have also released a public version of the flight meta data that we have collected over the whole year of 2020 plus the whole year of 2019 for a pre-COVID-19 comparison.
 If you are only interested in the data, you can find it over at CERN's Zenodo repository: https://doi.org/10.5281/zenodo.3737101

 We currently plan to update this dataset monthly during the pandemic.
 If you have research needs that go beyond this release model, you can apply for full data access with us.

-The main use cases of flight data related to the pandemic are twofold: First, flight data can be used as input for models analysing and predicting the global spread of the virus.
+The main use cases of flight data related to the pandemic are manifold: First, flight data can be used as input for models analysing and predicting the global spread of the virus.
 Second, flights as an indicator of economic activity can provide insights into the impact of the pandemic on both countries' economies in general and the aviation industry in particular.
+Finally, the data has become popular for analysis in Earth Systems Sciences over the course of the year.
+We have a pre-print discussing this here.
 The data in this dataset is derived and cleaned from the full OpenSky dataset and made fully publicly available for the first time.
-It spans all flights seen by the network's more than 2500 members between 1 January 2020 and 1 April 2020.
+It spans metadata for all flights seen by the network's more than 3500 members in 2019 and 2020.

 The most important point to remember is that as these data are derived from our awesome feeders, we cannot provide every global flight movement in our dataset but only those ADS-B-equipped aircraft seen within our coverage!